JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `deprecateSkill`

-Mark a global skill as deprecated which stops new tasks and payments from using it.
+Mark a skill as deprecated which stops new tasks and payments from using it.

 **Parameters**